oracle/weblogic-deploy-tooling/samples/docker-domain/README.md

  The value is persisted to the image as DEBUG_PORT

 CUSTOM_DOMAIN_NAME = base_domain
- The value is persisted to the image as DEBUG_NAME
+ The value is persisted to the image as DOMAIN_NAME

 To build this sample taking the defaults, run: